PaulRBerg/prb-math/README.md

 1. SD59x18 (signed)
 2. UD60x18 (unsigned)

+If you don't know what a user-defined value type is, check out [this blog post](https://blog.soliditylang.org/2021/09/27/user-defined-value-types/).

-If you don't need negative numbers, there's no point in using the signed flavor.
-The unsigned flavor is more gas efficient.
+If you don't need negative numbers, there's no point in using the signed flavor `SD59x18`.
+The unsigned flavor `UD60x18` is more gas efficient.

 Note that PRBMath is not a library in the Solidity [sense](https://docs.soliditylang.org/en/v0.8.17/contracts.html#libraries).
 It's just a collection of free functions.